Spiceworks: Corporate identity

-Mascot

 The official mascot for Spicework is "SpiceRex."
 SpiceRex is an orange Tyrannosaurus rex.
 The creation was a result of Spiceworks community member, IT pro, and blogger Andy "akp982" Phelps.

 Spiceworld

 Austin

 Spiceworks has hosted SpiceWorld, a conference for its users, every year since 2008.
 The conference was originally held at the Alamo Drafthouse movie theater.
 The conference later moved to the AT&T Executive Education & Conference Center at the University of Texas.
 Starting with SpiceWorld 2013 and on, the conferences have been held at the Austin Convention Center.

 London

-With a growing international community, Spiceworks opened up a London office in 2012.
+Spiceworks opened up a London office in 2012.
 The first SpiceWorld London took place in May 2012 in Vinopolis in London's Bankside.

 Spiceworld 2020

 Spiceworld hosted its first virtual event in the year 2020 to overcome the pandemic challenge.
 This is well received by the overall IT community where they participated and engaged well.
 Spiceworld 2020 had more than 3000 participants.
-This was held from 15th September to 17th September.
+This was held from 15 September to 17 September.